What is Developmental Screening?

 After the assessments (by the appropriate specialist), applications for children who are eligible to receive PUF or MM funding are sent to Alberta Education.
 Children who would benefit from ELL support, and are four years of age, are identified by an SLP during these screenings and are then assessed by an Educational Coordinator.
 The DEADLINE for ACCESSING FULL-FUNDING is SEPTEMBER 28th of the current year.

-Once funding approval is given by Alberta Education, our therapists initiate therapy sessions with PUF, MM and ELL children and CDSs (Child Development Specialists) are able to begin working in the classroom setting.
+Once Alberta Education gives funding approval, our therapists initiate therapy sessions with PUF, MM and ELL children and CDSs (Child Development Specialists) can begin working in the classroom setting.

 Participating in Programming Provided by Alberta Education